 1. Chicken and Beef

 Chicken is one of the main transporters of food borne illnesses, especially salmonella and staph bacteria, which is why you should always ensure that chicken is thoroughly cooked before consumption.
 Beef is the same as chicken, and is known to transport bacteria.
-You should always ensure your beef is cooked to an internal temperature of 160 degrees Fahrenheit before eating.
+You should always ensure your beef is cooked to an internal temperature of 160 degrees Fahrenheit before eating; easily done with an air fryer.

 Eggs have been known to cause salmonella poisoning for years.
 The contamination of eggs occurs even before the shells are developed, during the incubation phase.
 That’s why it’s always smart to cook eggs before you eat them.
 Eating raw of undercooked eggs will greatly increase your chances of getting salmonella.